Permanent Exclusions

 Disciplinary committee meeting

-The school governors, headteacher and you as parents, parent or carer will meet at a governors disciplinary committee meeting.
+The school governors, headteacher and you as parents or carer will meet at a governors disciplinary committee meeting.
 You have the right to attend and should be invited by the school.
 You can take somebody with you for support.
-SNAP Cymru can help you prepare and sometimes with sufficient notice can attend with you.
+SNAP Cymru can help you prepare and sometimes in certain circumstances may be able to attend with you.

 The governors are the only people who can make a decision on whether to uphold the decision to exclude your child, which means your child, will not be allowed back into the school before the governors hearing.